-During FYE 2020, the AC has carried out the annual assessment and noted that for the FYE 2019, Messrs.
+During FYE 2021, the AC has carried out the annual assessment and noted that for the FYE 2020, Messrs.
 Ong & Wong, the external auditors of the Company had confirmed in writing that the engagement quality control reviewer and members of the engagement team in the course of their audits were and had been independent for the purpose of the audit in accordance with the terms of relevant professional and regulatory requirements.

 Upon completion of its assessment, the AC was satisfied with Messrs.
 Ong & Wong's technical competency i.e. suitability and independence during the financial year under review and recommended to the Board the re-appointment of Messrs.
-Ong & Wong as external auditors for the FYE 2020.
-The Board has in turn, has recommended the same for shareholders' approval at the forthcoming AGM of the Company.
+Ong & Wong as external auditors for the FYE 2022.
+However, Messrs.
+Ong & Wong has expressed their intention of not seeking for re-appointment as auditors at the forthcoming 17th AGM.